MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Enter-PSHostProcess.md

 ## Examples

-### Example 1: Start debugging a runspace within the PowerShell ISE process
+### Example Part 1: Start debugging a runspace within the PowerShell ISE process

 In this example, you run `Enter-PSHostProcess` from within the PowerShell console to enter the PowerShell ISE process.
 In the resulting interactive session, you can find a runspace that you want